 Restaurants and Bars

-OPEN: Restaurants may be open at 50% indoor capacity in Lake County and full capacity in surrounding counties.
+OPEN: Restaurants, bars and nightclubs may be open at full capacity.
 All patrons must be seated, whether at a table or counter.
 Social distancing required as a seating consideration.
 Individuals, households or parties must be spaced six feet apart from another individual, household or party.

 Visit our restaurants page to see who is offering dine-in service, outdoor seating and carryout.

 Please note: While many outdoor areas are open, they will close if they become overcrowded and the state's social distancing guidelines are not adhered to.
 Please do your part to keep these amazing opportunities for outdoor recreation open for everyone.

 OPEN: Most parks remain open for visitors to use the trails, parking lots and some of the beaches for strolling.
 Lifeguards are currently not available at the area's beaches.
 This includes Indiana Dunes State Park and National Park.
 On these national and state government properties masks are required indoors as well as outdoors where you cannot socially distance.
 For more information on beaches that are open, click here.

 Families can go outside and take a walk, run, ride a bike, geocache, go fishing or boating, but they should continue to practice social distancing by remaining six feet away from other people.
 Playgrounds may reopen with the recommendation to wash hands and use hand sanitizer frequently.